 Brent Skidmore – Fine furniture and sculptural wood art

-Studio hours vary depending on the individual artists.
-Appointments for studio visits are welcome and can be scheduled through Grovewood Gallery or by contacting the artists directly.
+Studios are open by appointment only.
+Hours vary depending on the individual artists.
+Inquiries are welcome and can be made through Grovewood Gallery.

 Open Studio Tours

-Our resident artists open up their studios to the public every third Saturday of the month during May – November.
+Every third Saturday of the month during May through November, our resident artists open up their studios to the public, allowing visitors to gain insight into their creative process and view their most recent works.
 Tours are free and self-guided and will take place from 11am – 4pm on all dates.

 Please Note: Many of our resident artists spend time away at shows and working on commissions.
-If you really want to see a particular artist, contact us before you visit to make sure their studio is open.
+If you really want to see a particular artist, contact us before you visit to make sure their studio is going to be open.